malto101/Basic_stm32_PCB/README.md

 1. **Clone the Repository:** Start by cloning this repository to your local machine:

-2. **View Design Files:** Navigate to the `pcb_layout_files/` directory to access the KiCAD project files.
+2. **View Design Files:** Navigate to the `PCB1.PcbDoc/` directory to access the Altium project files.
 Open the schematic and PCB layout using KiCAD software.

-3. **Manufacturing:** If you wish to manufacture the PCB, use the Gerber files located in the `gerber_files/` directory.
+3. **Manufacturing:** If you wish to manufacture the PCB, generate the Gerber files by using the directory.
 Upload these files to your preferred PCB manufacturer.

 4. **Assembly:** Refer to the PCB layout and the component placement guides to assemble the components onto the PCB.
 Follow the datasheets for correct connections and soldering instructions.